BeccaStaple/hwa-frontend/README.md

 <p>The webpage can be viewed at: https://beccastaple.github.io/hwa-frontend/</p>

 <hr>
-<p>The backend of this project has the full documentation on how to get everything functioning properly</p>
+<p>The HWA-backend repo has the full documentation on how to get everything functioning properly</p>

 <h2>Built With</h2>
 <p>Visual Studio Code</p>